-Sarah also had two sisters, Martha and Ellen.
+It’s hard to know what happened to the 3 remaining children.
 After their mother’s death in the City Poorhouse their aunt Ann Helferty claimed them but in the census they show as residing with Arthur.
 I hope this means that he was a decent man and did his best for the girls.
-At least for a time.

 From there we move on to her marriage to Patrick up in Lochee.
-I don’t know how long she had been in Dundee prior to her marriage and by 1891 they had left the city and were living in Newmains, Lanarkshire.
+I don’t know how long she had been in Dundee prior to her marriage.
+They had left by 1891 and were living in Newmains, Lanarkshire.
 Patrick’s family had come to Newmains from Ireland in the 1870s.
 At that time the couple had no children and shared their home in Furnace Row with two lodgers.
-I had never known that Sarah had been in the village prior to her second marriage.

-Sarah and Patrick were married for almost twelve years when their daughter, Catherine was born on 16 July 1900.
-She was born in Glasgow.
-In February 1901 Sarah was left widowed with a small baby when Patrick died of smallpox.
+The couple were married for almost twelve years when their daughter, Catherine was born on 16 July 1900.
+By this time the family were living in Glasgow but in 1901 Sarah was left widowed with a small baby when Patrick died of smallpox in February of that year.
 In the 1901 census Sarah and Catherine are listed as lodgers living with Sarah’s sister Ellen and her family.

 Sarah died on 4 December 1921.
 The cause of death was cirrhosis of the liver, possibly from drinking which may have started back in her time in Dundee.
 She was 54 years old.
-Cirrhosis is not necessarily caused by alcoholism but there are newspaper reports of disorderly behaviour which might suggest she was, on occasion, under the influence.
+She had such a tough life.